veecode-platform/vkdr-catalog/README.md

 # vkdr-catalog

-This is a repository with apis and templates for devportal vkdr envioronment.
+This is a repository with apis and templates for devportal vkdr environment.